Buying Guide 11 min read 03 July 2026 487 views

 Day of the Week Matters Too

-The One Universal Rule
+The Universal Rule

 The best time to buy a used car is when you find the right car at the right price in the right condition.
-Timing helps at the margins, but waiting six months for a seasonal dip while missing a great deal is counterproductive.
-Browse regularly, move quickly when you find the right one.
+Timing helps at the margins — it might save you £300–£800 — but waiting six months for a seasonal dip while a genuinely good example sells to someone else is counterproductive.
+The market cycles continuously; truly good examples don't wait.

 Recommended Products & Services